 The FICO score was created in the 1980s by the company formerly known as Fair, Isaac & Co., founded in 1956.
 It is now known as Fair Isaac Corp., or FICO.
 The FICO score was intended to help lenders figure out which borrowers were most likely to default on a loan.

-The most recent FICO Score version is 9, but 8 is used more often as of February 2020.
+The most recent FICO Score version is 9, but version 8 is the most widely used.
 FICO also creates separate scores specifically for auto loans, credit cards, and mortgages.